 - If you’re creating a large grazing table for a party, put the table in the middle of the room, instead of against a wall, so people can help themselves from all sides.

 Here’s a platter I threw together last weekend for lunch in the sun.
-I literally used anything I could find at home.
+I literally used anything I could find at home as I was stuck for ideas on what to make for dinner – and this was perfect!

 What would be on your ideal grazing platter?